giannisdravilas/SchoolSimulator_cpp/README.md

 # SchoolSimulator
-📚🧑‍🎓👨‍🏫 A simple school simulator, in which students arrive at a school, which operates for some hours.
+📚🧑‍🎓👨‍🏫 A simple school simulator in C++, in which students arrive at a school, which operates for some hours.
 The fatigue of the students and the teachers is also computed.

 ### General description